galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 > 2. How does the expression of the top positive and negative genes relate to PCs 2 and 3?
 > > <solution-title></solution-title>
 > > 1.
 When we look at the expression of our top genes along PCs 1 and 2 we see that, as expected, the top positively associated gene for PC1, CST3, is almost exclusively expressed in cells at the positive end of the PC1 (horizontal) axis.
 The pattern is less clear for the negatively associated MALAT1 as most cells are expressing it, but if we look closely we can see that the expression is higher in cells at the negative end of the PC1 axis.
 We can see similar patterns for the top genes associated with PC2.
 The top positively associated gene, CD79A is mainly expressed by the cells closest to the top of the PC2 (vertical) axis.
 The top negative gene NKG7 is mainly expressed by cells along the lower half of the PC2 axis.
 > > We don't see similar patterns for the genes associated with PC3 in this figure - although these genes are only expressed in parts of the plot, there is no clear relationship with either the PC1 or PC2 axes.
-This is exactly what we would expect to see - these genes are associated with PC3 so they shouldn't show any relationship with the axes in Figure 8[#figure-8].
+This is exactly what we would expect to see - these genes are associated with PC3 so they shouldn't show any relationship with the axes.
 > > 2.
 The picture looks very different when we plot our cells along PC2 and PC3.
 We can see two clumps of cells close together at the top of the plot and another small group of cells spread down the middle of the plot.
 This is why we have to be careful when interpreting dimensional reduction plots - the data can look very different depending on which of the many axes we choose to visualise.
 > > Now it is the top genes for PC1 that don't show any relationship with the axes.
 The top genes for PC2 still show differences in expression along the PC2 axis (now the horizontal axis) - and these actually look a bit clearer than in the previous plot.
 We can also see how the top genes for PC3 relate to the PC3 (vertical) axis.
 The positively associated HLA-DQA1 is mostly expressed by cells at the top of the axis while the negatively associated PPBP is mostly expressed along the negative part of that axis.
 > {: .solution}